Categories

 How would I explain what I saw in Gricean terms?
 Well, he sure ain’t cooperative.
 Firstly, when it comes to the maxim of quality, he clearly struggled.
 Did he say anything that can be verified?
 Maybe, but even that’s a charitable interpretation.
 Secondly, when it comes to the maxims of quantity and relation, yeah, let’s just say that he says little of relevance and too much of irrelevance.
 That’s his trademark.
 He is very, very good at not answering the question.
 The thing is, however, that these three journalists, they were not having it.
 He clearly struggled because they did not let him just go on and on about something that had nothing to do with the question, nor the topic.
 It was in this sense this panel discussion was very different from his debate with Biden.
 Thirdly, when it comes to the maxim of manner, while I wouldn’t say that he is ambiguous, I can’t say he is clear, concise, nor orderly.
 Like what is a black job anyway?
 Oh, and I’m so glad he got called out on that.

 I think it’s also worth adding here that examining this in Gricean terms has its limitations.
 Like I pointed out in the previous essay, when it comes to the maxim of quality, you need to understand that that he is a bullshit artist (emphasis on the artistry, like he’s talented, you gotta give that, like it or not).
 When you call him out on this, you need to be aware of the audience.
 In this case, the journalists were able to challenge him successfully.
 Why?
 Because they were able to get audience believe in them and not in Trump.
 His thing is also to not play ball.
-He just does his thing, not because he wants to mean, for example, but because the only thing he cares about is winning the elections.
-This also means that doesn’t really care about his voters either, because, well, they are merely a means to an end for him.
+He just does his thing, not because he wants to be mean, for example, but because the only thing he cares about is winning the elections.
+This also means that he doesn’t really care about his voters either, because, well, they are merely a means to an end for him.

 The other thing that Gricean pragmatics doesn’t do you any good when it comes to people like him has to do with politeness.
 He is not polite.
 Okay, he can be polite, and he occasionally even flatters people, but, again, that’s just something he does to use you for his own interests.
 In other words, he is polite when it suits him.